 Thanks to our horticulture specialist, Megan, we were able to capture a video full of great information on well behaved natives.
 A big thank you to Lissa Morrison, for sharing her work with us, so that we can share it with all of you!
-Below you can find an attachment of a list of well behaved natives, done by Lissa over the past 18 years.
+Below you can find an attachment of a list of well behaved natives, as well as a list of native plants for shady spots, compiled by Lissa over the past 18 years.

 Watch Megan here: https://drive.google.com/file/d/1tCfewnco5XLV20YmqjyPutiECsm0YtkR/view